effector/effector/docs/api/effector/Effect.md

 Provides a function, which will be called when an effect is triggered.

-It will replace the previous function inside (if any).
+It will replace the previous function inside.

+> Note that you must provide a handler either through [`.use`](Effect.md#usehandler) method or `handler` property in [createEffect](createEffect.md), otherwise the error "no handler used in _%effect name%_" will appear in the console

 #### Arguments